AndreaNardinocchi/-SETU-Web-Development/README.md

 <h3>Main content section | Two column section</h3>
 As the user scrolls down, there will be some informative sections regarding Cinzia Nardinocchi and the family counselor profession overall, such as what a counselor is and why a user might want to avail of their services, as well as on mental health.
 A CTA to know more about Cinzia is embedded in the article, which will land the user to the 'About me' page.
-The 2 column layout is achieved by means of a 2 column grid template (grid.css) in the id #maincontent id resting, in turn, upon an underling 4 column grid template created in the .container class:<br><br>
+The 2 column layout is achieved by means of a 2 column grid template (grid.css) in the #maincontent id resting, in turn, upon an underling 4 column grid template created in the .container class:<br><br>

 <img width="300" alt="image" src="https://github.com/AndreaNardinocchi/-SETU-Web-Development/assets/51911079/f1113148-cc03-4973-b78f-9f86b9f3506f">

-.container class/selector <br><br>
+.container class/rule <br><br>
 <img width="500" alt="image" src="https://github.com/AndreaNardinocchi/-SETU-Web-Development/assets/51911079/df3fb664-9ac9-4314-a304-78c24410f056"><br><br>
-#maincontent selector and its children ids <br><br>
+#maincontent id/rule and its children ids <br><br>
 <img width="500" alt="image" src="https://github.com/AndreaNardinocchi/-SETU-Web-Development/assets/51911079/10ada1d1-f7f2-420a-af22-1abea6a702e0"><br>

 <h3>Three column section</h3>

-Towards the bottom of the homepage, a user will come across a three column section where there is some short info about person, couples and family counseling with CTAs which will take the user to the Therapies page where they can delve more into the topics:<br>
+Towards the bottom of the homepage, a user will come across a three column section where there is some short info about person, couples and family counseling with CTAs, which will take the user to the Therapies page where they can delve more into the topics:<br>

 <img width="500" alt="image" src="https://github.com/AndreaNardinocchi/-SETU-Web-Development/assets/51911079/628a246c-c59f-4761-9341-c2209d711fad"><br>
-#three-column-box id in the grid.css file <br><br>
+#three-column-box id in the 'grid.css' file <br><br>

 <img width="500" alt="image" src="https://github.com/AndreaNardinocchi/-SETU-Web-Development/assets/51911079/489b0aaa-b501-411b-8f1f-d4e4d10aaabd">

 <h3>Horizontal-banner section</h3>

-Right below the trhee column layout, there is an horizontal banner with an image in the background, an overlay content on the right and a CTA, which will take the user to the 'Contact & Fees' page.
+Right below the three column layout, there is an horizontal banner with an image in the background, an overlay content on the right and a CTA, which will take the user to the 'Contact & Fees' page.
 The code can be found in 'horizontal-banner.njk' and in 'banners.css':

 <img width="500" alt="image" src="https://github.com/AndreaNardinocchi/-SETU-Web-Development/assets/51911079/e6cc069e-c1bc-4925-a301-43627b2d571f">

 <h3>Subscribe Newsletter section</h3>

-The user will then hit a 'widget' to sign up for the newsletter with name and email fields and CTA to 'Subscribe' whose code is in 'horizontal-banner.njk' and 'form.css'.
+The user will then hit a 'widget' to sign up for the newsletter with name and email fields and CTA to 'Subscribe', whose code is in 'horizontal-banner.njk' and 'form.css'.
 <h4>Source attribution</h4>
 // The idea of a subscribe widget has been taken from this website https://marisasitaliankitchen.com/, and the form code knowledge has been acquired here https://www.w3schools.com/howto/howto_css_contact_form.asp and https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form //<br><br>